openvinotoolkit/training_extensions/OTX.md

 </figure>

 # Architecturally-significant use cases
 The diagram below shows architecturally-significant use cases.
 OTX use cases cover from model building to final deployment.
-Users can use OTX CLI for finding and building models and recipes, training with dataset, and optimizing model performance for final deployment.
+Users can use OTX CLI for finding and building models and tasks, training with dataset, and optimizing model performance for final deployment.
 Users also can generate a self-contained package for exportable codes with a single command.
 API users can customize the built-in workflow for their purpose.
 For example, new learning methods can be registered or users can extend core APIs for supporting other backends like TensorFlow or ONNX.

 <figure>
 <img src="docs/source/_images/uc.png" width="550px">